Jadens-arc/jadens-arc.github.io/content/projects.md

     - Esoteric Language interpreter and code execution visualizer.
     - Written in Rust and available on [crates.io](https://crates.io/crates/ironmind), [snap](https://snapcraft.io/ironmind), and [homebrew](https://github.com/Jadens-arc/Ironmind?tab=readme-ov-file#homebrew)
     - Currently at 7,000+ downloads :D
     - This started as a joke.
-It was just me wanting to dip my toes into the world I hardcore memory management and super stable software.
-I ended up making something that was pretty robust and something I'm proud of.
+It was just me wanting to dip my toes into the world of ownership-model memory management and Rust as a whole.
+I ended up making something that is pretty robust and something I'm proud of.
 - **[Opium.press](https://github.com/jadens-arc/opium.press)** - 2022-23
     - A platform for writers to share ideas and opinions
     - Written in PHP using the Symfony framework